kush95300/Docker_Project_Basic_Installation_And_WP_Site_Maker/README.md

 1. Redhat OS with intially no setup.
 Can be used just after installing Os.
 2. Check redhat has python 3 already or not (usually have python 3)

-# HOw to run this project :
+# How to run this project :

 1. Down load all file (not recommended)
 2. Must download Docker_Project_Basic_InstallationAnd_WP_Site_Maker -> Basic_installation_and _Wordpress_Site_Maker.tar.xz file.